JoeyyScott/Gamer-Supplies/TESTING.md

         | ![Reviews]() |

 + As a **First Time User**, I want to be able to access the company's associated social media profiles.
-    + Inluded in the footer are links to social media platforms in which will open in a new tab/window when clicked.
+    + Inluded in the footer are links to social media platforms which will open in a new tab/window when clicked.
-        + These links currently point the homepage for the associated social media platforms as the brand's social do not exist at this point in time.
+        + These links currently point to the homepage for the associated social media platforms as the brand's socials do not exist at this point in time.

             | _Footer_ |
             |:--------:|
             | ![Footer Screenshot](docs/images/testing/userstories/footer.png) |

 + As a **First Time User**, I want to be able to contact the company with any relevant questions.
-    + I've included an email link denoted by an envelope icon in the footer to allow users to contact the site owner with any queries they may have.
+    + I have included an email link denoted by an envelope icon in the footer to allow users to contact the site owner with any queries they may have.
     + Proof of this icon can be found in the footer picture on the previous user story.

 ### Registered User